HairySpoon/htlfc/docs/README.md

 Obviously HTLFC may also be used to open and/or convert hypertext files from other sources.

+When opening the `file+dir` combination, the associated directory should be *filename_word/* where *_word* would be `_files` from a source configured for English.
+Supporting non-English source material, HTLFC will search for a *filename* directory suffixed by an underscore followed by an alphabetic string.

 ## Principle of Operation
 HTLFC makes two passes: